SakshL/Chat-Website/README.md

 * Available in multiple languages, easy to localize
 * Open source

 NOTE: This readme contains high-level information about running Teneo Web Chat.
-For full documentation, please refer to the [Teneo Web Chat Documentation](https://developers.artificial-solutions.com/engine/teneo-web-chat) on the Teneo Developers website.
+For full documentation, please refer to the [Web Chat Documentation](https://github.com/NotSaksh/AI-Chat-Website) on the Teneo Developers website.

 ## Prerequisites
 * Your bot needs to be published and you need to know the engine URL.